emhart/10-simple-rules-data-storage/manuscript/manuscript.md

   to store large amount of data (and their associated metadata) by providing a hierarchical structure that could be compared to how a hard drive is organized with directories and files.
-It is maintained by the non-profit HDF Group, a spin off of the National Center for Supercomputing Applications (NCSA)
+It is maintained by the non-profit HDF Group, a spin off of the National Center for Supercomputing Applications (NCSA).

 * **NetCDF** (Network Common Data Form) is an open-source binary file format designed to store large datasets in array-oriented scientific data as